AaryenMehta/learning101/README.md

 **Task 3**

 This folder contains my solutions to the assigned task, Task 3.
 I have uploaded the shell script codes in a folder named "HackerRank_Shell".
 I have solved first 10 challenges.
-I am still working on 11th challenge, functions and fractals.
+I have also uploaded my workspace "aaryen_ws" for ROS tasks assigned in task3.

+**Task 4**

+This folder conatains my team's workspace, "yellow_ws" which includes codes for first two tasks of the ROS tasks in task4.
+I am working on the last one.
+Communication with parter still left.